How do I run an effective meeting?

 4. Follow up after a meeting with a summary and action items

-Those 5-10 minutes you left at the end of your meeting?
+Those 5-10 minutes you left at the end of your (now) effective meeting?
 They’re coming in handy again!
 Write up a quick summary of the meeting, as well as the agreed upon action items, and send it out to everyone who attended.
 This serves as a reminder of the most important notes from the meeting and as a reference point for future tasks.